anantojha/Website-Interaction-Data-Analyzer/Testing Framework/readme.txt

 Set up on openstack

-The process of setting up the programon oepnstack via webserver is as following:
+The process of setting up the program on openstack via webserver is as following:
-    1.ask SCS to proxy the webserver to port 80 on the dev server instance 2.change the parts of code that when inqurey files, it would instead inqurey them in directory "comp3008_28/" 3.run the program locally on port 80
+    1. ask SCS to proxy the webserver to port 80 on the dev server instance
+    2. change the parts of code that when inqurey files, it would instead inqurey them in directory "comp3008_28/"
+    3. run the program locally on port 80

-The program would run locally on the port 80, which is being proxy to the webserver.
-The apache webserver will then utilize the program that is running on port 80 to make it avaliable on the url:https://comp3008-w20.scs.carleton.ca/comp3008_28/
+The program should run locally on the port 80, which is being proxy to the webserver.
+The apache webserver will then utilize the program that is running on port 80 to make it avaliable on the url:   https://comp3008-w20.scs.carleton.ca/comp3008_28/

 Other files and what they do